keboola/storage-api-php-client/README.md

 ### Redshift backend test suite

-Reshift tests require a cluster connected to Storage API and credentials.

-These credentials are used in tests to simulate "copy from table" transformations behaviour.
-Then you can create your Redshift user.
-Connect to your Redshift database `sapi_YOURPROJECTID` and run queries:

-	CREATE USER test_user PASSWORD '***';
-	GRANT ALL PRIVILEGES ON DATABASE sapi_YOURPROJECTID TO test_user;
-	GRANT ALL PRIVILEGES ON SCHEMA "in.c-api-tests" TO test_user;
-	GRANT ALL PRIVILEGES ON SCHEMA "out.c-api-tests" TO test_user;
-	GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA "in.c-api-tests" TO test_user;
-	GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA "out.c-api-tests" TO test_user;

 This test suite expects following environment variables set:
 - `STORAGE_API_URL` - URL of Keboola Storage API (https://connection.keboola.com/)
 - `STORAGE_API_TOKEN` - Storage API token associated to user (Admin master token) with all permissions. **Project must have `Redshift` set as default backend.**
-- `REDSHIFT_HOSTNAME`  - hostname of storage backend Redshift cluster
-- `REDSHIFT_USER` - previously created user
-- `REDSHIFT_PASSWORD` - previously created passowrd

 You can export variables manually or you can create and fill file `set-env.redshift.sh` as copy of attached `set-env.redshift.template.sh`.